LIBERATING FOOTBALL TRAVEL

 Arriving in town, local transport and timings

 The nearest airport to Dumfries is Prestwick 108km (67 miles) away.
-For a train to Dumfries (£16) around every 2hrs, you need to change at Troon and Kilmarnock, overall journey time around 2hrs.
+For a train to Dumfries (£20) every 2hrs or so, you need to change at Troon and Kilmarnock, overall journey time around 3hrs.
+It’s sometimes quicker to run up to Glasgow Central (45mins) and then across to Dumfries.
+Airport passengers may also claim a 50% discount on their train ticket to Glasgow, regular price also £20 all the way to Dumfries (2hrs from Glasgow).

-Glasgow International is 135km (84 miles) away.
-From Stance 1, a Glasgow Airport Express bus No.500 runs to Bothwell Street/Hope Street by Glasgow Central station (online £7 single, £9.50 open return, journey time 15mins) every 12-15mins.
-From Glasgow Central, a direct train to Dumfries (every 1-3hrs, £16 single) takes 1hr 45mins.
+Glasgow International is 135km (84 miles) from Dumfries.
+From Stance 1, Glasgow Airport Express bus 500 runs to Bothwell Street/Hope Street by Glasgow Central station (£10, journey time 15mins) every 12-15mins.

 Edinburgh Airport is 134km (83 miles away).
-There is direct train service to Dumfries from Edinburgh Haymarket station. – you’ll have to change at Carlisle or Glasgow Central, overall journey time 3hrs (online £23).
+There is no direct train service to Dumfries from Edinburgh Waverley station. – you’ll have to change at Carlisle, overall journey time 2hrs 30mins-3hrs (online advance single, £20).

-Dumfries station is on the eastern edge of town, the ground on the other side of the River Nith in Maxwelltown to the west.
+Dumfries station is at the north-eastern edge of town, the ground on the other side of the River Nith in Maxwelltown to the west.
 It’s easily walkable from the station to town and 1.5km altogether from the station to Palmerston Park.

 Dumfries Taxis (07784 920 096) is a reliable local firm, with airport transfers and discounted rates for return journeys.